findmate/cordova-plugin-enable-applesignin/README.md

 ### startLogin
 Starts the login proccess.
 Returned Promise resolves with the returned login data or rejects with an error message.
 Cancelled login is also considered as a rejection.

+The function has an optional userId argument where the previously received ```user``` parameter can be passed in.

 Example usage:

 ```